JCSDA/jedi-docs/docs/developer/jedi_environment/vagrant.rst

 .. code:: bash

-  cd $HOME/singularity-vm
+  cd $HOME/jedi-vm
   vagrant up
   vagrant ssh

-From there you can enter the Singularity container and (optionally) run your startup script:
+From there you can enter the container and (optionally) run your startup script.
+For example, in the case of Singularity this would look something like this:

 .. code:: bash

-  singularity shell --bind /vagrant_data -e JCSDA-singularity-master-latest.simg
+  singularity shell -e <singularity-image-file>
   source startup.sh

-Or, the equivalent commands for Charliecloud would be:
+The equivalent commands for Charliecloud would be:

 .. code:: bash

-  ch-run -c /home/ubuntu ch-jedi-latest -- bash
+  ch-run -c /home/vagrant ch-jedi-latest -- bash
   source startup.sh

 Now you're in the JEDI container and you can do whatever you wish: edit files, build, compile and run JEDI, etc.  If you want to use X-forwarding you'll have to explicitly tell your Mac to accept graphical input from the Vagrant VM as described in :ref:`Step G <mac-x-forwarding>` above: